Read Frequently Asked Questions

 - Clinical Studies Directors

 The pharmaceutical and medical device industry increasingly faces the challenge of launching ever more safe and efficient drugs and devices on the market.
-This often means looking for drugs at least as efficacious, but with some treatment advantage, over those already available, for example, or devices that are less expensive or easier to operate.
+This often means looking for drugs at least as efficacious, but with some treatment advantage, over those already available, or devices that are less expensive or easier to operate.

 ComplianceOnline would process/provide refund only if the Live Webinar has been cancelled.
 The attendee could choose between the recorded version of the webinar or refund for any cancelled webinar.
 Refunds will not be given to participants who do not show up for the webinar.
 On-Demand Recordings can be requested in exchange.
 Webinar may be cancelled due to lack of enrolment or unavoidable factors.
 Registrants will be notified 24hours in advance if a cancellation occurs."